deyvahn/deyvahn.github.io/index.md

 <a href="/portfolio/cashflow-classic">![](/assets/graphics/cashflow-classic.png)</a>

-YETi CGI partnered with Rich Dad to port their Flash web game of the same name to modern web standards.
+YETi CGI partnered with Rich Dad to port their Flash web game of the same name to modern web frameworks.

 <p class="right-align"><a href="/portfolio/cashflow-classic">&#62;&#62;</a></p>